 A rise in the blood sugar levels causes chemical changes in the vesicle coating, which induces the vesicles to begin fusing with the outer membrane of the artificial cells and as a result release the insulin payloads.

-According to the lead author, Zhaowei Chen, this is actually the first demonstration of such vesicle fusion process for delivering insulin which employs vesicles that contain insulin such as the ones in the beta cell.
+According to the lead author, Zhaowei Chen, this is actually the first demonstration of such a vesicle fusion process for delivering insulin which employs vesicles that contain insulin such as the ones in the beta-cell.

-The researchers plan to do further tests in order to make a method for delivering the artificial cells painlessly with the help of a skin patch which would be simply replaced.
+The researchers plan to do further tests in order to make a method for delivering the artificial cells painlessly with the help of a skin patch that would be simply replaced.

 There is more to be done before human studies are done.
 But no matter what, the results till now are actually creative and remarkable first step towards solving very crucial diabetes issue.

 Furthermore, Gu along with his colleagues are also working.
-But separately on a smart insulin patch which secretes insulin and senses blood sugar levels.
+But separately on a smart insulin patch that secretes insulin and senses blood sugar levels.